vallettea/koala/README.md

 Volatiles are functions that might output a reference to Cell rather than a specific value, which impose a reevaluation everytime.
 Typical examples are INDEX and OFFSET.

-After having created the graph, you can use `clean_volatile` to fix the value of the volatiles to their initial values, which reduces the graph size and increases the evaluation times:
+After having created the graph, you can use `clean_volatile` to fix the value of the volatiles to their initial values, which reduces the graph size and decreases the evaluation times:

 ```
 sp.clean_volatile()